xk1234/tp/docs/DeveloperGuide.md

 1. User <ins>shows all contacts (UC1)</ins>.
 2. User requests to find persons with names and tags.
-3. AddressBook shows all contacts that passes the filter. use case ends.
+3. System shows all contacts that passes the filter. use case ends.

 **Extensions**

 * 2a.
 The user does not provide any filter criteria.
     * 2a1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.
 * 2b.
 The user provides filter in incorrect format.
     * 2b1.
-AddressBook shows an error message.
+System shows an error message.
       Use case resumes at step 1.
 * 3a.
 No contacts passes the filter.
 No contacts are shown.
   Use case ends.